pclubiitk/pclub.in/_posts/Javascript.md

 read further in the [documentation](https://developer.mozilla.org/en/docs/Web/JavaScript/Closures)

 ### Additional resources

+To brush up you concepts you can go through the book [Head First Javascript](http://shop.oreilly.com/product/0636920027065.do)

 There are many other features in JavaScript that we have not discussed.
 If interested in exploring you can see the following links:

 [Difference between class and prototypal inheritance](https://medium.com/javascript-scene/master-the-javascript-interview-what-s-the-difference-between-class-prototypal-inheritance-e4cd0a7562e9)